-In the afternoon for about one hour, we will have group interviews with the farm owners/managers, with each farm meeting being held in separate rooms.
-ALL team members are requested to be present, and a moderator and the judges for the farm will be present (coaches are allowed to sit in on the meeting but not to ask questions).
-Each of the teams, in numerical order, will be given initially 5 minutes to ask questions of the farm manager to get additional specific information about the facts in the data sets already provided, the herd manager's goals, and other observations during their visit.
-If there is any time remaining of the 40 minutes after all teams have had their chance to ask questions, then additional questions can be asked at large until the 40 minutes as expired.

-After the teams are done interviewing the manager, the judges' panel will be allotted 5 minutes to ask questions of the manager in front of all of the contestants.
+In the afternoon for one hour, we will have group interviews with the farm owners/managers, with each farm meeting being held in separate rooms.
+ALL team members are requested to be present, and a moderator and the judges for the farm will be present (coaches and mentors are allowed to sit in on the meeting but not to ask questions).
+Each of the teams, in numerical order, will be given opportunity to ask questions of the farm manager to get additional specific information about the facts in the data sets already provided, the herd manager's goals, and other observations during their visit.
+Questions will continue to rotate through the teams until time is up.
+After the teams are done interviewing the manager, the judges' panel will be allotted 10 minutes to ask questions of the manager.
 A moderator will be present during each session to exclude questions that call for a conclusion on the part of the manager.
 An individual will be asked to rephrase a question if it is deemed inappropriate.
 Later the moderator should inform them why it was inappropriate to ask the question in that way.
 If the initial stage of asking questions is a little slow in starting, the moderator can ask the farm manager to make some general remarks or the moderator or a judge could ask the first question.